rdallasgray/silva/README.md

 It should be accurate to about 5 to 10 metres.

-Silva was written as part of my (MSc Project)[http://rdallsgray.github.com/archie-blog], of which more later.
+Silva was written as part of my [MSc Project](http://rdallsgray.github.com/archie-blog), of which more later.